citta-lab/javascript/README.md

 * Implicitly returns the newly created `this` keyword for this object if we don't have `return` in the function.

 #### 11. Closure :
 Closure is mathematic concept comes from lamda calculus.
 In simple term, Closure is a `function` remembers it's lexical scope even when it is (i.e function ) executed outside of that lexical scope.
+In simple words, An inner function always have access to it's parameters and variables of it's outer function even when the outer function has been returned.
 ```javascript
 function foo(){
   var bar = "BAR";